Jaynirmal31109/android_interview_question/README.md

 There are so many things to take note for avoid memory leaks.
   * Broadcast Receivers: We need to register broadcast receiver, but if we don't unregister same then it holds the refrence even when activity/fragment     distroy.
 * Avoid usages of static variables.
+* We need to use getApplicationContext() where we need to get the context in application insted of activity context.
+If we need to use activity context then we need to destroy them on activity destroy.